Coders-Time/site-settings/README.md

 === Site-settings ===
-Contributors: Coderstime
+Contributors: coderstime,lincolndu
 Tags: site, settings, site-settings
 Requires at least: 4.9 or higher
 Tested up to: 5.6
 Requires PHP: 5.6
-Stable tag: trunk
 License: GPLv2 (or later)
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html
+Stable tag: 1.0.0

 Site-settings is the ultimate plugin for making all the necessary changes in the custom fields of a website.